Watch episode one of Sky Atlantic's Patrick Melrose starring Benedict Cumberbatch for free with RadioTimes.com

 Watch episode one of Sky Atlantic’s Patrick Melrose starring Benedict Cumberbatch for free with RadioTimes.com

-We're giving our UK users the chance to stream the whole first episode on the site for free from Sunday 13th May at 2am
+We're giving our UK users the chance to stream the whole first episode on the site for free for 30 days from Sunday 13th May

 Do you want to be among some of the first people in the world to see Sky Atlantic’s brilliant new drama Patrick Melrose, starring Benedict Cumberbatch?

-RadioTimes.com has partnered with Sky to offer our UK users streaming access to the entire first episode of the drama from 2am on Sunday 13th May for FREE!
+RadioTimes.com has partnered with Sky to offer our UK users streaming access to the entire first episode of the drama from Sunday 13th May for FREE!

 Adapted from the books by Edward St Aubyn, the gripping dark comedic drama introduces us to Cumberbatch’s Melrose, a troubled heroin addict with seemingly endless money and a huge number of demons following him around.